OmarMiniesy/Notes/Security/Tools/SQLMap.md

 ### General Notes

-> Automated tool to test for [[SQL Injections]].
+Automated tool to test for [[SQL Injections]].
-> Gets information about the Database and system being used.
+- Gets information about the Database and system being used.

-> Data is saved in `/usr/share/sqlmap/output/sqlmap.test` for each url used.
-> Can use `--flush-session` to reset this data.
+> Data is saved in `/usr/share/sqlmap/output/sqlmap.test` for each URL used.
+Can use `--flush-session` to reset this data.

-SQLmap performs automatic hash decryption using dictionary methods when it stumbles upon any value that resembles a hash format.
+`SQLmap` performs automatic hash decryption using dictionary methods when it stumbles upon any value that resembles a hash format.

 ---
 ### Finding Injections

 To properly obtain the URL as well as all the [[HTTP]] headers and [[Cookies]], we can copy the request from the network tab as [[cURL]].
-It has the exact same format as SQLmap.
+It has the exact same format as `SQLmap`.

 * To test a query parameter (`GET` [[HTTP]] parameter) :
 ```bash
 sqlmap -u "/url?param=1&param2=2" --batch
 sqlmap -u "/url?param=1&param2=2" -p param2
 ```
-> The parameter we want to test should be placed in the url, `param` in this case.
+> The parameter we want to test should be placed in the URL, `param` in this case.
 > `--batch` means don't ask for any user input and continue with default values.
 > `-p` specifies which parameter we want to test.